 - Counsels clients concerning compliance with federal and California wage and hour law, non-compete issues, and other employment-related matters

 - Conducts extensive vulnerability audits and assists in the development and implementation of preventative workplace practices, policies, and procedures

-Mr. Abrahms speaks and writes frequently on current developments in employment law, and he serves as co-editor of the Management Memo blog.
+Adam speaks and writes frequently on current developments in employment law, and he serves as co-editor of the Management Memo blog.
 He also has advised members of Congress, the California State Legislature, and other elected officials on a variety of employment-related issues.
-Prior to joining Epstein Becker Green, Mr. Abrahms was Special Labor Counsel to an international labor and employment law firm.
+Prior to joining Epstein Becker Green, Adam was Special Labor Counsel to an international labor and employment law firm.